Top 10 most popular monuments of love in the world

 Historic Boldt Castle in the Thousand Islands region of New York State on Heart Island in St. Lawrence River

-George C. Boldt built this castle in 1900 as a token of love for his wife, Louise Kehrer Boldt.
-It took four years for construction, and he spent millions of dollars on that.
-One of the world’s most popular love monuments lies on Heart Island in the U.S. Thousand Islands.
+George C. Boldt built the Boldt Castle in 1900 to symbolize his affection for his wife, Louise Kehrer Boldt.
+The construction of this six-story castle took four years to complete and cost millions of dollars.
+It is one of the most well-known love monuments in the world, situated on Heart Island in the Thousand Islands of the U.S.

 Related Articles